DADACONF/dadaconf-livecoding-guide/README.md

 This doc is for [a workshop at Dadaconf 0.1](http://dadaconf.com/workshops.html).
 The workshop focuses on livecoding and using text-based environments to produce sound and music.
 We may also get into livecoding using text-based environments to produce visuals.

-Sounds section is by [hangtwenty](https://github.com/hangtwenty) and the way cooler visuals section is by  [kevincairo](https://github.com/kevincairo).
+Two sections...

+1) Livecoding to produce sound — by [hangtwenty](https://github.com/hangtwenty).
+Sonic Pi and such.
+2) Livecoding to produce visuals — by [kevincairo](https://github.com/kevincairo).
+Shaders and such.

+Both sections have options for in-browser stuff, and easy installation stuff :)

 # [Livecoding](https://en.wikipedia.org/wiki/Live_coding) to produce **sound**